WooodHead/docs/2018/code/docker/docker-command.md

    # start docker container
    docker container start [container-name|container-id]

+   # enter container
+   docker container exec -it [container-name|containerid] bash

    # stop docker container
-   docker container stop [container-name|container-id]
+   docker container stop [container-name|container-id] stop command is far more polite. it gives the process inside of the container a heads-up that it\'s about to be stopped, giving it chance to get things in order before the end comes. the magic behind the sences here can be explained with Linux/POSIX signals. docker container stop sends a SIGTERM singal to the PID 1 process inside of the container.
+As we just said, this gives the process a chance to clean things up and gracefully sht itself down.
+If it doesn\'t exit with 10 seconds, it will receive a SIGKILL.
+This is effectively the bullet to the head.
+But hey, it got 10 seconds to sort itself out first!

    # rm  docker container
-   docker container rm  [container-name|container-id]
+   docker container rm  [container-name|container-id] docker container rm  [comtainer-name|container-id] -f -f flag : the container will be killed without warning.
+   "docker container rm [container-name|container-id] -f" doesn\'t bother asking nicely with SIGTERM, it goes straight to the SIGKILL.

   # main process
   docker container run --name percy -it alpine:latest /bin/bash